opelty/blacklist-ios/README.md

   ![Jose Lopez](https://avatars1.githubusercontent.com/u/10122028?s=150&v=4)

-  > Jose is an computer science engineer who enjoy coding and graphic design (but he is not a designer).
+  > Jose is a computer science engineer who enjoy coding and graphic design (but he is not a designer).
 He found in iOS a perfect balance between coding and its beautiful result with just a little bit of UI design.
   >
   > Last updated: Feb/2018